Robert Cummings: Hal Wallis

-Cummings was considered free of Universal since August 1944.
+Cummings was considered free of Universal effective August 1944.
 In January he signed a four-year exclusive contract with Hal Wallis, who had left Warner Brothers to become an independent producer.
 Shortly after, he took leave from the Air Force to star in You Came Along (1945) for Hal Wallis, directed by John Farrow with a screenplay by Ayn Rand.
 The Army Air Forces pilot Cummings played, Bob Collins, died off camera, but was resurrected 10 years later for Cummings's television show.
 Cummings was under contract to Wallis for four years.
 Also for Wallis—who had now moved to Paramount—he did The Bride Wore Boots (1946), a comedy with Barbara Stanwyck.
 He was announced for Dishonorable Discharge for Wallis from a story by John Farrow, but it appears to have not been made.
 Neither was Its Love Love Love, which was announced by RKO, or Dream Puss, which Wallis announced for Cummings at Paramount.

 In 1946, Cummings said, "Often I play the boyfriend of a girl young enough to be my daughter.
 I'm 36, and whenever I start drooping, I run one of my pictures and feel like a kid again."
 Around this time, he also said he was more interested in producing and directing, and hoped to act in only one film per year.